Dalston Ward

 Abstract

 • "Large-Scale Citizenship Campaigns Can Increase Naturalization Rates,'' (with Joëlle Pianzola and Dominik Hangartner).
-Under Review.

 Abstract

 • "COVID-19 Lockdown Policies Weaken Civic Attitudes in the United States and Europe,'' (with Moritz Marbach and Dominik Hangartner).
-Under Review.

 Abstract

 • "Which Political Activities Are Caused by Education?
 Evidence from School Entry Exams,'' (with Dominik Hangartner, Lukas Schmid and Stefan Boes).
-R&R.

 Abstract Pre-Analysis Plan